 Buzzards Bay Coalition Newsletter - The latest edition of The Bay Buzz from the Buzzards Bay Coalition has articles on their merger with the Westport Fisherman’s Association, septic system upgrades in West Falmouth, coastal farms around Buzzard Bay, and other Buzzards Bay news and events.

 Climate Change News - InsideClimate News is a nonprofit, independent news organization that provides weekly original stories and investigations on climate change, energy, and the environment.
 Sign up to receive updates each week.

-Ebb & Flow - The Fall 2018 issue of Ebb & Flow, the Massachusetts Division of Ecological Resources (DER) eNewsletter, reports on recent awards received by DER staff, the increasing need for trained restoration professionals, a floodplain forest restoration in Easthampton, and other restoration project updates, grant opportunities, and resource links.
+Ebb & Flow - The Fall 2018 issue of Ebb & Flow, the Massachusetts Division of Ecological Restoration (DER) eNewsletter, reports on recent awards received by DER staff, the increasing need for trained restoration professionals, a floodplain forest restoration in Easthampton, and other restoration project updates, grant opportunities, and resource links.

 HabitatNews - The November 2018 issue of HabitatNews, a newsletter of the NOAA Fisheries Office of Habitat Restoration, includes articles on the efforts of a veteran’s group to restore abalone populations in California, the new NOAA Coral Reef Conservation Program Strategic Plan, the Herring River Restoration Project in Wellfleet and Truro, and other marine fisheries habitat news.